wi3jmu/template/README.md

 ### Known issues
-- Presentation in Binder does not reconize custom rise.css
+[ ] Presentation in Binder does not recognize custom rise.css [ ] Julia packages not preinstalled on Binder